Crime in France: Priority Security Zones

 In August 2012, the French Government announced the creation of fifteen "Priority Security Zones"' in an effort to target crime hotspots.
 Extra police, riot police, detectives and members of the intelligence services are to be mobilised.
 Social services, educational bodies and charities also put extra resources into the selected areas.

 The Neuhof area of Strasbourg was selected because of a need to tackle violent crime, and the historic rural town of Chambly to the north of Paris is being focused on because of rising burglary rates and car theft.
 The northern quarter of Amiens in the Somme region and areas of Seine-Saint-Denis to the north of Paris, which witnessed fierce rioting in 2005, are priority zones because of widespread drug dealing and a rampant black market.

 Paris

 Violent crime is relatively uncommon in the city centre.
 Pickpockets are the most significant problem and are commonly children under the age of 16 because they are difficult to prosecute.
 Pickpockets are very active on the rail link from Charles de Gaulle Airport to the city centre.

 The Paris Police Prefecture publishes a pamphlet entitled "Paris in Complete Safety" that provides practical advice and useful telephone numbers for visitors.
 In an emergency, dialling 17 will connect the caller to the police.
 You can also dial the Europe-wide emergency response number 112 to reach an operator for any kind of emergency service (similar to the U.S. and Canadian 911 system).
 Non-French speakers may experience a delay while an English speaker is located.

-In 2014, thousands of demonstrators protested the Israeli-Gaza conflict for over a week.
-During several instances rioters shouted anti-Semitic chants and attacked Jews while ransacking Jewish synagogues and Jewish-owned businesses.
-Large demonstrations in Paris are generally managed by a strong police presence, but such events have the potential to become dangerous.
-Likewise, some sporting events, such as soccer matches, have occasionally degenerated into violence have continued into the streets.

-In 2017, a Russian performance artist was detained in Paris after setting fire to the front of a branch of France's central bank.
-On the third of October, in an affluent neighbourhood near the Paris Saint-Germain's football ground, the police found four gas canisters doused with petrol and wired to connect to a mobile phone.
-The government has suspected bomb-making equipment found and arrests have been made in France and Spain.